Linia Hutnicza Szerokotorowa: History

 The line opened in 1979 and was used to import iron ore from the USSR and export coal and sulphur.
 After the fall of communism and the economic changes of 1989, traffic greatly diminished.
 In 1994 export of sulphur stopped.
 Various schemes are being tried to increase its profitability, such as offering transport and forwarding services to all interested customers, leasing of commercial space and some rolling stock maintenance.

 In the 1990s the LHS line was used by long-distance passenger trains to Russia and Ukraine.
 Initially, it was one pair of fast trains from Moscow to Olkusz, running every other day.
 In 1993, two pairs of trains Lviv – Zamość North and Moscow – Zamość North were added.
 In 1994, passenger trains on the LHS line ran only once a week on the route Kharkiv – Olkusz.
 Since the mid-90s, passenger trains have run sporadically as special trains.

 In 2001 a new company within the PKP group, PKP Linia Hutnicza Szerokotorowa, was established to manage the line.

 On 5 January 2020 the first intermodal container train from China used the line to reach the Sławków terminal, after traveling the 9477 km route from Xi'an via Kazakhstan, Russia and Ukraine over 12 days.
 The company operating the line hopes that regular connections with China are established, taking advantage of the fact that its wide-gauge permits quick crossing of the border between Poland and Ukraine.

 The company is in the process of installing warning lights (and, in some cases, barriers) at level crossings, extending the Hrubieszów LHS station and upgrading the train control systems.
 The works are due to be completed by the end of 2025.

-Since 28 February 2022, special passenger trains carrying refugees from Ukraine, during their highest influx following the Russian invasion on their country, were ran on the line to Olkusz, where a tent town has been established to accommodate them before they continue travel by standard gauge rail or by road.
+Since 28 February 2022, special passenger trains carrying refugees from Ukraine, during their highest influx following the Russian invasion on their country, were run on the line to Olkusz, where a tent town has been established to accommodate them before they continue travel by standard gauge rail or by road.